CODEiverse/Open-Source-Tools/Docs/CommandLineTools/CLBCMSSQLDbToXml.md

 # CLBCMSSQLDbToXml

 Description:
-Extract an entire Database into a single XML file
+Extract an entire Database into a single XML file.

 Executable Name: CLBCMSSQLDbToXml.exe.